Patent privateer: Background

 Companies may purchase external, third-party IPRs to fulfill a variety of needs.
 If a competitor has a product that threatens a company's own products, but the company holds no pertinent IPRs of its own, the company may purchase relevant IPRs in the market for use in an infringement action against the competitor.
 Similarly, if a company is sued for infringement but holds no pertinent IPRs to use in a countersuit, the company may purchase an appropriate IPR in the market.
 IP privateering, a still further indirect use of IPRs, concerns the beneficial application of IPRs that a company has not purchased, or in-licensed, but has instead motivated its application against a competitor to achieve some corporate goal.

 A corporation or investor acting as the sponsor for an IP privateering engagement employs third-party IPRs as a competitive tool.
 The privateer, a specialized form of non-practicing entity (NPE), asserts the IPRs against target companies selected by the sponsor.
 The sponsor's benefits may arise directly from the third party's case against a target but may also arise consequentially from the changed competitive environment brought about by the third party's IPR assertion.
 As discussed below, the sponsor's benefits may include nudging the target into a less competitive position, facilitating the licensing of a larger collection of the sponsor's own IPRs, and causing a beneficial change to the target's share price and/or corporate valuation.
 The third-party privateer's motivation comprises collecting a litigation settlement or damages award.

 The term patent privateering was coined by IP strategist Tom Ewing and first appeared in publication in a blog post in IAM magazine in August 2010 and was later expanded upon in "Introducing the patent privateers" in the January 2011 issue of IAM magazine and several law journal articles.

 Recent activity

 Google, Red Hat, Earthlink and BlackBerry have written to the US Federal Trade Commission and Department of Justice asking them to investigate patent privateering, which they say "poses numerous perils to competition, consumers and innovation".
-BlackBerry is one of the co-owners Rockstar IP, often considered one of the world's biggest privateers.
+BlackBerry is one of the co-owners of Rockstar IP, often considered one of the world's biggest privateers.